pixpilot/scaffoldfy/docs/CONFIG_INHERITANCE.md

 }
 ```

-In this case, the `create-tsconfig` task from the remote template will fetch its template file from the remote location, while your `custom-template` task will use the local `./local-template.hbs` file.
+In this case, the `create-tsconfig` task from the remote configuration will fetch its template file from the remote location, while your `custom-template` task will use the local `./local-template.hbs` file.

 ## Task Overriding

-If a child template defines a task with the same ID as a base template, the child's task completely replaces the base task:
+If a child configuration defines a task with the same ID as a base configuration, the child's task completely replaces the base task:

 ```json
 // base.json